jimcser/metroscope_docs/README.md

-# Documentation for MetroScope forecast tool, used by Oregon Metro
+# Documentation for MetroScope forecast tool

 ## Overview
 MetroScope is an integrated set of econometric, land use, and transport models, currently used at Metro for producing regional forecasts and evaluating a wide range of policy scenarios.